-1. Set the system to be an amplifier of +0dB.
+1. Set the system to be an amplifier of +6 dB.
 What does this system do to signals?
 For sinusoids, does that depend on the frequency of the sinusoid?
+What would be different if the amplifier had a gain of +0 dB?